yuqi-liang-qiqi/SequenzoWebsite/docs/en/index.md

   - title: Flexible for Any Scenario
     icon: 🌐
-    details: "Perfect for analyzing categorical data and capturing its evolution—across research, policy, or business."
+    details: "Perfect for analyzing categorical data and capturing its evolution — across research, policy, or business."

 ---